Changissnz/selfinterest/README.md

 self-interest in evident and incontrovertible ways, such as famine, are there official sorts of acknowledgment.
 It is a fact that the institution of family falls very short in many ways.
 The institution of family is the miniaturized version of a republican system; typically, the parents are the de facto representatives of family.
-It is rare for family to be able to produce and provide in adequacy, and it is impossible for them to produce and provide in full.
+It is rare for family to be independently able to produce and provide in adequacy, and it is impossible for them to produce and provide in full.
 Only a kind of prejudice emerges as a result past the physical livelihood, and the prejudice in practice almost always has a tribal representation to it.
 When the individual is failed by both the family and the state, there is problem for them there and problem that follows them forever.
 It is really a toss-up between the family and the state in terms of performance because both institutions utilize definitions predominantly defined by themselves, in order to cohesively persist.
 Power games such as the petty squabbles over property are frequent occasions in families of wealth above the median, phenomena rich for dramatization showcasing the intrigue in the reactive intersection of family and wealth.
 A state that allows for freedom of the individual seldom takes the additional step of sponsoring any arbitrary individual without also observing their familial background as well as achievements in wealth and other areas.
 The theme of the state deforming individual volition, so that the present privileged stay privileged and intellect becomes crippled lest it is fixed for the utility of the higher-ranked, is a frequent counter-example against the state by a certain kind of republican type that prioritizes the local zone of their immediate control and their self-identification.
 Imagine the countless lives that knew the world is a world bigger than their locality, yet they were as tied to the land as the grass that grows on it, and perhaps subjected to the tyranny of local aristocrats and the stupidity of the base alike.
 Also imagine the state that can provide a social system without officially supporting the definitions borne from blood and inheritance, in turn, is one that cannot provide enough structure for the individual to thrive as such without the individual having to take additional steps to excel as a "political animal" or a "social creature" in these environments of loose definition, albeit of representation still as